Deaf and hard-of-hearing persons—terminology, 13.28(25)“b,” 14.2, 16.2(1), 27.3

 This rule making implements, in whole or in part, 2020 Iowa Acts, House File 2585.

 Purpose and Summary

-2020 Iowa Acts, House File 2585, changed the terminology used in relation to deaf and hard-of-hearing persons, and these proposed amendments reflect the same changes.
+2020 Iowa Acts, House File 2585, changed the terminology used in relation to deaf and hard-of-hearing persons, and the adopted rules reflect the same changes.